DOI10.47051/VQES2104

 Spanish common names: Hojarito de herradura, hojarito de Buchwald.

 Recognition: ♂♂ 5.8 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.8 cm. ♀♀ 5.6 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.8 cm..
-Dwarf geckos differ from other lizards by their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Horseshoe Dwarf-Gecko (Lepidoblepharis buchwaldi) differs from other members of its genus occurring in the seasonally dry forests of western Ecuador by being smaller in body size and having homogenous granular dorsal scales.3 The most similar species is L. peraccae, which occurs in the more humid Chocó rainforest ecosystem.
+Dwarf geckos differ from other lizards by their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Horseshoe Dwarf-Gecko (Lepidoblepharis buchwaldi) differs from other members of its genus occurring in the seasonally dry forests of western Ecuador by being smaller in body size and having homogeneous granular dorsal scales.3 The most similar species is L. peraccae, which occurs in the more humid Chocó rainforest ecosystem.
 Males of L. buchwaldi differ from females by having a reddish throat (white in females) and by having a silver escutcheon, a characteristic concentration of holocrine secretory glands, on the belly.

 Figure showing variation among individuals of Lepidoblepharis buchwaldi